Gael-de-Sailly/realterrain/README.md

 ![screenshot_20151129_200807](https://cloud.githubusercontent.com/assets/12679496/11463363/2ecb5c24-96d5-11e5-8cf3-2b305198eac3.png)

 ### Dependencies:
+- this mod works out of the box with no libraries when using color BMP source rasters
-- You must have imageMagick and MagickWand , OR imlib2 (8-bit limit) installed on your system
+- otherwise you must have imageMagick and MagickWand , OR imlib2 (8-bit limit) installed on your system
-- Mod security disabled
+- and Mod Security disabled
 -optional dependencies include lunatic-python, python, graphicsmagick (experimental, commented-out-features)

 ### Instructions